Skip to main content≥ (Greater Than or Equal)

 - If the

-is always false even when you expect it to be true, double-check that you’ve connected the inputs in the correct order (a
+result is always false even when you expect it to be true, double-check that you’ve connected the inputs in the correct order (a should be the value you expect to be greater than or equal to b).

-). - Be cautious when comparing floating-point numbers for equality, as rounding errors can sometimes cause unexpected results.
+- Be cautious when comparing floating-point numbers for equality, as rounding errors can sometimes cause unexpected results.
 If you need to check for equality, consider using a small tolerance value rather than comparing directly.